vwxyzjn/cleanrl/docs/rl-algorithms/ppo-trxl.md

 ### Experiment results

 Note: When training on potentially endless episodes, the cached hidden states demand a large GPU memory.
 To reproduce the following experiments a minimum of 40GB is required.
+One workaround is to cache the hidden states in the buffer with lower precision as bfloat16.
+This is under examination for future updates.

 |                              | PPO-TrXL    |
 |:-----------------------------|:------------|